by Kalle Kilpi

 Find me on LinkedIn

-A sophisticated buyer has hundreds – if not thousands – of questions and information requests in a due diligence phase of an M&A case.
+A sophisticated buyer has hundreds – if not thousands – of questions and information requests during the M&A due diligence phase of a deal cycle.
 The process then includes asking the questions, getting answers to them, recording findings or issues, and requesting additional information until a satisfactory amount of information is collected.

 For the lack of a better solution, buyers have typically used big Excel spreadsheets to track all the questions, answers, and findings and let the seller dominate the exchange by providing information as a batch of files via a virtual data room (VDR) document repository that is completely disconnected from the process.